Negative interest rates 'really starting to bite' - Blackrock

-LONDON Rock-bottom interest rates, with some $10 trillion (6.92 trillion pounds) of sovereign bonds carrying negative yields, are fast becoming the biggest worry for investors, asset manager Blackrock said on Thursday.
+LONDON Rock-bottom interest rates, with some $10 trillion of sovereign bonds carrying negative yields, are fast becoming the biggest worry for investors, asset manager Blackrock said on Thursday.

 "Interest rates are really starting to bite.
 Cash is now expensive," said Stephen Cohen, global head of fixed income beta at the world's largest asset manager, said at a briefing.